 Schedule I: List of poisons and particular about the proportion of poison in certain cases.
 Schedule I was linked with schedule E. when schedule E was deleted in 1982 under Drugs and cosmetics rules, schedule I is not currently accepted now.
 Examples of these types of drugs as heroin, lysergic acid diethylamide (LSD), marijuana (cannabis), 3,4-methylenedioxymethamphetamine (ecstasy), methaqualone, and peyote.

 Schedule J: Names of diseases and ailments (by whatever name described) which are drugs may not purport to prevent or cure by means of claims made on the label of the container of the drug.

 Schedule K: Names of drugs for classes of drugs that are exempted from complying with the previous for manufacture, sale, and Standards of drugs and the conditions of such exemptions.

 Schedule L: List of drugs that were required to be sold by retail against the prescription of a registered medical practitioner.
-Subsequently, the drugs listed in schedule L transferred to schedule H.schedule L was deleted in 1982.
+Subsequently, the drugs listed in schedule L were transferred to schedule H. After that Schedule L was deleted in 1982.